Hearthstone Ridge, Grandview Peaks, Ole Plantation, South Mountain Peaks, The Summit and Yellowtop Mountain Estates Google Map

 Located in The Blue Ridge Mountains of Western NC, near South Mountain State Park in Rutherford and McDowell Counties not far from I-40 or I-26.
 Between Lake James and Lake Lure.
-With easy access from Hwy 64 or Hwy 226.
-The closest towns and cities (listed below) are some of the most picturesque mountain towns in NC.
+With easy access from Hwy 64, Hwy 74 or Hwy 226.
+Only 19 miles to the new Tryon International Equestrian Center The closest towns and cities (listed below) are some of the most picturesque mountain towns in NC.

-Lake Lure : A 35 mile drive West with just under 1000 residents, is home to hit movies such as Dirty Dancing and Last of the Mohicans.
+Lake Lure : A short 15 minute drive West with just under 1000 residents, is home to hit movies such as Dirty Dancing and Last of the Mohicans, Fire Starter, A Breed Apart, My Fellow Americans and more.
 There are boat rides, dinner cruises and several nice water front restaurants on the lake.
 The lake has approximately 27 miles of shoreline, a sandy public beach, spectacular views, water skiing, fishing, boating, swimming, and is sure to be a hit with people of all ages.

-Chimney Rock : A 45 minute drive West of our properties, with its 175 residents has unique rock formations, quaint little shops, restaurants, motels, and of course Chimney Rock Park with an array of beautiful waterfalls, hiking trails and majestic mountain views.
+Chimney Rock : with its 175 residents has unique rock formations, quaint little shops, restaurants, motels, and of course Chimney Rock Park with an array of beautiful waterfalls, hiking trails and majestic mountain views.

-Bostic is where our Post Office is located, also Washburn Hardware store (the oldest continually operated business in the state of NC) and Sammy’s Grocrey store.
-All just 9 miles South from the properties.
+Bostic is home to Washburn Hardware store (the oldest continually operated business in the state of NC).

-Forest City (15 minute drive south of the properties) began as a crossroads on the Shelby-Rutherfordton and Spartanburg-Lincolnton Roads.
+Forest City ( 10 to 15 minute drive from the properties) began as a crossroads on the Shelby-Rutherfordton and Spartanburg-Lincolnton Roads.
 Originally, the town was incorporated as Burnt Chimney in 1877.
 A replica near the site of the original chimney adorns the public square today.
 The “chimney” was the remains of the McArthur home that marked the crossroads.
 Today, the population of Forest City is 7,450.
-The town remains the closest commercial hub, there you will find all the major food stores, Super Wal-Mart, Lowe’s home improvement center, Four Plex Movie Theater and a small mall anchored by Belks.
+The town remains the closest commercial hub, there you will find all the major food stores, Super Wal-Mart, Lowe’s home improvement center, Tractor Supply a Four Plex Movie Theater and a small mall anchored by Belks.
 The legacy of “community betterment” can still be seen in the pride the town and its residents take in keeping Forest City a beautiful and livable community.
 The local college – Isothermal Community College, offers a full array of educational, hobby and adult courses for the young and not so young.

-Rutherfordton: Also 15 mile drive south is a quaint little town of just over 4,100 residents and the county seat, is an easy 15 minute drive away.
-There you have a 150-bed hospital, plus many antique, specialty shops, outlet stores and some Great Restaurants, Try the Water Oak.
+Rutherfordton: Also 10 minute drive is a quaint little town of just over 4,100 residents and the county seat.
+There you have a 150-bed hospital, plus many antique, specialty shops, outlet stores and some Great Restaurants.